 Where it gets tricky is you might also show up for “keto ice cream” or “ice cream for vegans”.
 If those concepts are important to lock in, be sure to outright bid on [keto ice cream] and [ice cream for vegans].

 Exact match is no longer as restrictive as it once was, so it makes sense it will be a staple in most accounts.

 The best way to get ahead of the competition to bid on more precise keywords so you appear for more specific searches.

 For instance, if you’re selling ice cream, just bidding on [ice cream] may not be the best bet as all the big brands will be coming up for that search too.
 If you’re an independent business, you’re not going to be able to compete with the likes of Wall’s and Magnum on ad spend.

-How they work: if you just type in ‘dog lead’ you’ll appear for dog leads, yes, but you’ll also appear for ‘dogs for sale’, ‘dog walker’, ‘lead poisoning’ and a whole host of other things.
-Anything relating to your words could cause your ad to appear and consequently be ignored if it’s totally unrelated.
+How they work: if you just type in ‘dog lead’ you’ll appear for dog leads, yes, but you might also appear for ‘dogs for sale’, ‘dog walker’, ‘lead poisoning’ and other tangential ideas.

-In summary, a benefit of broad match is you’ll often have a cheaper cost-per-click but these clicks won’t be precise or bring you those top quality conversions, so you’ll need to way up your options.
+In summary, a benefit of broad match is you’ll often have a cheaper cost-per-click but these clicks won’t be as precise so you’ll need to weigh your options.

-Phrase match is similar to BMM but you put quote marks around the keyword or keywords you want to come up.
+Phrase match is where you put quote marks around the keyword or keywords you want to come up.

 Get the right combination of keywords